| Fedora 14 Evergreen 3D Acceleration »

 Stuart White's post on Saturday on the Next Left blog1 was typical: he describes fleeing a "black bloc" with "crystal clear intentions" on Oxford Street, before (so, so profoundly) ruminating that it's the media's fault after all — anarchists are morons, he reasons, but isn't it awfully unfair that they get all the coverage ahead of the people who went on a walk 'round London?
 Whilst Stuart doesn't go as far as many of his commenters ("loony thugs on the fringe" and "misguided hooligans" are particular favourites), he does fall into the blindingly-simple trap of "good protestor, bad protestor".

-Even without looking at the rogues' gallery of this concept's champions2, it should be obvious that there are as many definitions of what makes an acceptable and effective protest as there are people there on the day.
+Even without looking at the sad array of people trotting out this concept2, it should be obvious that there are as many definitions of what makes an acceptable and effective protest as there are people there on the day.
 There were hundreds of thousands of people who, for whatever reason, didn't think occupying shops and banks was going to make a positive impact; to many of them even the sit-in at Fortnum and Mason was too far.

-So why, then, do so many UKUncut activists and sympathisers try and paint their method of protest as the only one with any principle, feeding the rest of the movement to the media wolves even as they fire up Wordpress to complain about the "violent minority" getting all the coverage?
-Why are commentators like Sunny Hundal prepared to justify a protest based entirely on it being "non-violent", ignoring more pressing questions, like
+So why, then, do so many UKUncut activists and sympathisers try and present their tactics as the One True Way, tossing the rest of the movement to the wolves even as they fire up Wordpress to complain about the "violent minority" getting all the coverage?
+Why are commentators like Sunny Hundal prepared to justify a protest based entirely on it being "non-violent" even when the cops play foul?

 There's a reason that the phrase "diversity of tactics" appears in the presence of people who know what they're talking about.